kgraefe/pidgin-znc-helper/README.md

 the correct timestamp.

-Despite its name, ZNC Helper is independent from Pidgin UI since version 1.8 and therefore should be usable with other libpurple clients such as finch too.
+Despite its name, ZNC Helper is independent from Pidgin UI since version 1.8 and therefore should be usable with other libpurple clients, such as finch, too.

 ## Installation on Windows
 For the binary version, extract all the contents of `pidgin-znc-helper` in